 The CSS Clinical Program was designed in response to the results of a comprehensive diocese-wide assessment conducted in 1995.
 Information gathered during the assessment strongly indicated that psychological services within the Catholic structure were necessary.
 Moreover, families throughout the diocese expressed mental health needs related to strengthening marriages and addressing teen risk behaviors.

-The primary objective of the CSS Clinical Program has been recognized nationwide as a leader in the integration of modern scientific psychology and the traditional Christian view of the human person.
-As such, we are striving toward the development of a psychological framework that effectively addresses both the physical and spiritual nature of the person.
+The CSS Clinical Program has been recognized nationwide as a leader in the integration of contemporary scientific psychology and the traditional Christian vision of the human person.
+As such, we are striving toward the development of an integrated psychological framework that effectively addresses both the physiological and spiritual aspects of the person.
 Consequently, CSS is an environment where the clinical staff engages regularly in the study and discussion of traditional philosophical and theological principles.
 We work collaboratively to apply these principles to the psychological and social needs of individuals and organizations within the Lincoln Diocese.
-In support of these efforts, psychologists, theologians, and philosophers outside the agency are frequently involved in the didactic components of the CSS Clinical Program.
+In support of these efforts, psychologists, theologians, and philosophers outside the agency are involved in the didactic components of the CSS Clinical Program.

-Competence with a full range of psychological services, including preventive/indirect services and remedial/direct services, as well as an ability to think systemically and ecologically about client and community mental health needs.
+- Competence with a full range of psychological services, including preventive/indirect services and remedial/direct services, as well as an ability to think systemically and ecologically about client and community mental health needs.

-Appreciation of the unique needs of clients from a broad range of socioeconomic and ethnic backgrounds.
+- Appreciation of the unique needs of clients from a broad range of socioeconomic and ethnic backgrounds.

-Competence in managing a diversity of clinical roles consistent with the strictest ethical and legal guidelines.
+- Competence in managing a diversity of clinical roles consistent with the strictest ethical and legal guidelines.